eepsmedia/plugins/README.md

 This is where Tim is
 * learning about github
-* storing how work on CODAP plugins
+* storing his work on CODAP plugins